ssenmosip/mosip-temp-documentation/Registration-Packet.md

 2.  **Biometric and Demographic folders should have the below sub folder structure.**
     -   Applicant
-    -   Introducer
-   * Introducer [Either HOF/Parent/Introducer  data will be captured for the packet]
+    -   Introducer [Either HOF/Parent/Introducer  data will be captured for the packet]

     **Biometric Folder:**